HanzFelix/appointmate/README.md

 # appointmate

-Final project for CSci 153 - Web Systems & Technology.
-May or may not continue to be developed after the end of the course.
+Capstone project for CSci 153 - Web Systems & Technology.
+Details of the project to be provided once the core features have been implemented and deployed.

 ## Recommended IDE Setup